evildmp/vurt/articles/my-favourite-german-word.rst

 Knowledge and information
 =========================

-Knowledge and information are *Gegenstanden* too.
+Knowledge and information are *Gegenstände* too.

 They have their own rules.
 Integrity and resistance to our will are part of their nature.
 When they fit our needs, we are delighted -- but if they become servile, made to conform to what we want them to be, they lose their worth.
 A news source that only tells us what we want to hear is as dangerous and treacherous as a person who does.